ryanhanks-wf/binder_workspace/README.md

 ## Manage Binder Workspace Through Configuration
 ~~~
 As a Binders developer
-I want to track a configuration for the project I'm working on
+I want to maintain a configuration for the project I'm working on
 So that I can use that configuration to establish / restore a functioning development environment.
 ~~~

 ## Share Binder Workspace Configuration
 ~~~
 As a Binders developer
-I want to build a configuration for the project I'm working on
+I want to maintain a configuration for the project I'm working on
 So that I can share that configuration with collaborators and reviewers
 ~~~